-Pastor Jason John Cowart is currently the youth pastor at New Covenant Church in Longview, Texas.
+Pastor Jason John Cowart is currently the NextGen pastor at New Covenant Church in Longview, Texas.
 He is married to an amazing woman, Monique, and has the most wonderful and energetic children in the world, Vivianne and John William, and one more on the way!

 A gifted, highly entertaining speaker, Jason is able to engage a variety of audiences, while relaying powerful biblical truths using humor, interesting stories, and relevant visualizations and illustrations.

-Jason has been in ministry for over 15 years, engaging in worship, youth, college, church-planting, and lead pastoral ministry.
+Jason has been in ministry for nearly 20 years, engaging in worship, children, youth, college, church-planting, and lead pastoral ministry.
 He received a Bachelor of Science degree in Theology from the International College of Biblical Theology, and a Bachelor of Arts degree in Religion with an emphasis on Pastoral Ministry from East Texas Baptist University.
 He was ordained in 2004 into ministry.

 Extended Bio and Testimony

 Jason was saved at 5 years old while sitting at a table at home.
 Carman, a popular music artist, especially at that time, had a song out that said, “Are you saved?”
 A group of people would respond, “YEAH!”
 He knew he wasn’t saved and with tears in his eyes, his mother led him to Jesus right then and there.
 He was baptized at Ebenezer Baptist Church in Jasper, Texas soon after.

 Jason graduated from Jasper High School in 1998, and was active in various organizations and sports, from the National Honor Society to student politics, from band where he played trumpet to baseball, where he was a 4-year starter on the varsity baseball team.